ICHEC/QNLP/misc/perf_analysis/README.md

 The Intel Parallel Studio Tool suite can be used to conduct performance analysis at different levels of granularity;

+- Intel VTune Applicatio Performance Snapshot: Provides summary overview of performance as well as diagnosis of boundedness cause
 - Intel Trace Analyzer & Collector (ITAC): MPI tuning and analysis
 - Intel VTune Amplifier: Performance profiler on a single node
 - Intel Advisor: Vectorization optimization, thread prototyping and flow graph analysis